by Michael C Kelly

 When I was eight, my grandfather, Charles Latondress, took my brother and me on a tour of a grain ship.
-The boat was a monster, and my grandfather was a titan, able to control the mighty beast through his efforts and his ability to motivate action in others.
+The boat was a monster, and my grandfather was a titan, best able to position the mighty beast through his ability to motivate action in others.
 He was a deck supervisor at a grain elevator.

 At one point, I noticed a group of men wielding what looked like huge wrenches, prying clamps from giant steel lids.

 “What are they doing?”
 I asked, pointing in their direction.